Flower Bed Ideas — 11 Planting Styles That Will Inspire Your Backyard Design and Elevate Its Greenery

 (Image credit: Future)

-Whatever look you are going for, a mix of plants of different heights and textures is what will add interest to your flower beds.
-Even if you are planning a modern garden with an architecturally driven style, mixing together grasses, bamboo and ferns will bring that texture.
+Even if you are learning how to plan a modern garden planning a modern garden with an architecturally driven style, mixing together grasses, bamboo and ferns will bring that texture.
 Do think about the full height your plants will grow to before you start planting up too and ensure you give them enough space.

-7. Edge a flower bed to add definition
+7. Add gravel to add definition

-A really simple way to create that definition between flower bed and lawn or patio is to lay down stones or bricks.
 The size, shape and material you go for will determine the look.
 For a more contemporary vibe, opt for larger flags all of the same size or choose more textures stones in varying sizes and shapes for a more relaxed look.

 8. Or opt for raised flower beds